oranshayer/BRRF/README.md

 # BRRF
-Boundaries and Region Representation Fusion
+This work is the implementation of Boundaries and Region Representation Fusion, as reported in the paper "Enhancing Generic Segmentatoin with Learned Region Representations".